 Is a temporary employment contract an employment contract?

-Although a temporary employment contract (also known as a temporary employment contract or temporary employment contract) is a form of employment, it is fundamentally different from a traditional employment contract.
+An employee leasing agreement (also known as a labour hire contract or temporary employment contract) is a form of employment.
+It is fundamentally different from a traditional employment contract.

 An employment contract is usually concluded between an employer and an employee and regulates the conditions of direct employment.
 The employee is permanently employed by the employer and performs his work directly for him.

-A temporary employment contract, on the other hand, is concluded between a lender (often a personnel service company) and a hirer (the company that needs the temporary employee).
-The lender hires the employee and gives him or her to the hirer, who uses the employee's work.
-The employee is therefore employed by the lender, not the borrower, and performs his or her work for the borrower.
+An employee leasing contract, on the other hand, is concluded between a lender (often a personnel services company) and a hirer (the company that requires the temporary employee).
+The lender hires the employee and leaves them with the hirer, who utilises the employee's work performance.
+The employee is therefore employed by the lender, not the hirer, and performs work for the hirer.

 What needs to be taken into account when hiring out employees?